Welcome to Labradoodles by the Cucciolini Family!

 - Collars & leashes.
 The puppy will need a collar and leash.

 - You will need to buy a Crate to be 42 inches in size.

-- The dog Bed will need to be large enough to accommodate the Puppy’s maturity.
+- The dog Bed must be large enough to accommodate the Puppy’s maturity.

 - You will need to purchase a Food and Water bowl.